Date of Birth: 2/17/2009

 Registered Name: Pearlie King

-Pearlie King is an exceptionally proud stallion standing at 15.1hh with impeccable conformation and movement.
+Pearlie King has done his duty as a stallion and I have his semen frozen for future babies.
+In order to give him a better quality of life we decided to geld him.
+He can now frolic and play like a real horse and have pasture mates!
+Pearlie King is an exceptionally example of a Gypsy Vanner standing at 15.1hh with impeccable conformation and movement.
 He has a very refined head and the perfect balance of black and white markings with an abundance of gorgeous thick mane, tail, and feather.
+He is trained under saddle.

-He is producing amazing babies - all fillies to date!
+He has produced amazing babies!
 They all have his gorgeous head and star quality attitude!
 His fillies are stunning in conformation, movement, and demeanor representing their sires qualities in every way.
 Pearlie King puts some serious "fancy" on his offspring.
+We will continue to use his semen in our breeding program.

 Here are a list and links for his offspring.